thisismygithubok/DiscContainerController/README.md

     - First: You choose a container
     - Second: You choose an action of start, stop, or restart
     - Third: The bot will reply to you with a mention message once the action has been completed.

+## Docker Compose ##
+You can find an example in [docker-compose-example.yml](https://github.com/thisismygithubok/DiscContainerController/blob/main/docker-compose-example.yml)

 ## Setting Up a Discord Bot ##
 1. Navigate to the [Discord Developer Portal](https://discord.com/developers/applications)